mbodiai/handbook/docs/company/communication.md

 ## Communication Principles

+### Linear-First Documentation
+- Every stack trace error must be documented in Linear with full context
+- All new research results and findings require Linear issues with visualizations
+- Update Linear immediately when encountering bugs, errors, or unexpected behavior
+- Include detailed descriptions and reproduction steps in Linear issues
+- Attach screenshots, logs, and data visualizations to Linear issues

 ### Transparency by Default
 - Share information openly unless there's a specific reason not to
 - Make decisions and reasoning visible to the entire team
-- Document important discussions and outcomes
+- Document important discussions and outcomes in Linear
-- Provide context for decisions and changes
+- Provide context for decisions and changes with proper issue tracking

-### Written First
+### Written First with Linear Integration
 - Document important information in writing for future reference
+- Create Linear issues for all actionable items and findings
 - Use asynchronous communication to respect different time zones and work styles
-- Create searchable records of decisions and discussions
+- Create searchable records of decisions and discussions through Linear and PRs

-### Purpose-Driven
+### Purpose-Driven with Tracking
 - Be clear about the purpose and expected outcomes of communications
+- Create Linear issues to track follow-up actions and commitments
 - Choose the right medium for the message and audience
 - Respect people's time and attention
-- Follow up on action items and commitments
+- Every communication should result in trackable Linear updates when actionable

 ### Inclusive & Respectful
 - Ensure all team members can participate regardless of location or schedule
 - Use clear, jargon-free language when possible
 - Provide multiple ways for people to contribute and ask questions
 - Foster psychological safety for open dialogue
+- Document accessibility considerations in Linear issues

 ## Communication Channels